coltonsini/Portfolio_pages/README.md

 - https://octapus.io, development using oxygen plugin.
 - https://clubox.us, https://eng.clubox.us, some pages like the one from Colombia, Peru and Ecuador and minor settings.
 - https://dianthusweek.com, https://dianthusweek.com/en/, some pages like the ones from the breeders section and minor adjustments for some other pages.
-- https://proyectovalenti.com, update of some banners using oxygen plugin.
+- https://proyectovalenti.com, updated monthly banners using oxygen plugin.
-- https://reservadelturpial.com, update of some banners using oxygen plugin.
+- https://reservadelturpial.com, updated monthly banners using elementor plugin.
 - https://33dc.com.co/terminos-y-condiciones/, created the terms and condition page.
 - https://ipsvst.com, created Blog page and made some minor adjustments in the website.
 - https://amci.org.co, created several blog posts and made some adjustments overall in the website.